displaylink-rpm/displaylink-rpm/README.md

 without sacrificing your displaylink devices.
 This is not great if the new kernel has important security or performance fixes.

-The evdi developers use the `devel` branch as their main branch for all changes.
+The evdi developers use the `main` branch as their main branch for all changes.

-To pull the latest code from the `devel` branch and use it to build, do the
+To pull the latest code from the `main` branch and use it to build, do the
 following:

 ``` bash